 Hit the ground running.
 A large number of users value the Tascam DR-05's usability and appreciate that they're able to dive right into recording with the unit right out of the box without having to dig through the manual first.
 The optional five- or 10-second self-timer is great for musicians who want that extra time to prep their instrument before a take, and the built-in chromatic tuner is another nice perk that caters to musicians.
 Though it's indeed portable, the DR-05 is too big to fit comfortably in your pocket, spurring disappointment from users who feel its online appearance is deceiving.

 Solid for recording on a budget.
-For field recording or specialized office work, The Tascam DR-05 gets the job done and then some, though it's not quite as versatile as the Sony PCM-M10 (*Est. $250) or the Samson Zoom H4n (*Est. $270).
-A few users even went so far as to return their purchase in favor of those pricier competing units, though many seem forgiving of the DR-05's quirks due to its affordability and are satisfied with the quality they get from the DR-05.
+For field recording or specialized office work, The Tascam DR-05 gets the job done and then some, though it's not quite as versatile as the Samson Zoom H4n (Est. $270).
+Many seem forgiving of the DR-05's quirks due to its affordability and are satisfied with its quality.
+Others are not, however, opting to exchange the recorder for the H4n or other competing digital voice recorders.
 The three-month warranty on labor draws some complaints.

-Review Credibility: Very Good Amazon.com users rate the Tascam DR-05 highly, granting it an overall score of 4.4 out of 5 stars following more than 150 user reviews.
-Owners put the DR-05 to a wide range of uses, from recording lectures and interviews to band practices and live concerts, and report getting great sound quality for a good price.
+The Tascam DR-05 scores highly at Amazon.com, earning an overall rating of 4.4 stars out of 5 following almost 350 user reviews.
 Ease of use is a frequent positive mentioned, though quite a few users find the built-in speakers are shoddy for recording playback.

-Review: Tascam DR-05 Portable Digital Recorder, Contributors to Amazon.com, As of April 2013
+Review: Tascam DR-05 Portable Digital Recorder, Contributors to Amazon.com, As of April 2014

-Review: Tascam DR-05 Portable Handheld Digital Audio Recorder, Contributors to BHPhotoVideo.com, As of April 2013
+Review: Tascam DR-05 Portable Handheld Digital Audio Recorder, Contributors to BHPhotoVideo.com, As of April 2014

-Review Credibility: Good Though customer reviews for the Tascam DR-05 are limited, users give the recorder a generally high rating for its accessibility and quality.
-Many get excellent recordings right out of the box without having to dig into the manual.
-Despite complaints about the built-in speaker being "worthless" and sporadic handling noise with the unit, most of the feedback is positive.
-The recorder has a rating of 4.6 out of 5 following about 30 reviews.
+Customer reviews for the Tascam DR-05 are limited compared to other sites.
+Still, users give the recorder a high rating for its accessibility and quality.
+Many get excellent recordings right out of the box.
+Despite complaints about the built-in speaker being "worthless" and sporadic handling noise, most of the feedback is positive and the DR-05 voice recorder earns 4.5 stars.

-Review: Tascam DR-05 Solid State Recorder, Contributors to MusiciansFriend.Com, As of April 2013
+Review: Tascam DR-05 Solid State Recorder, Contributors to MusiciansFriend.Com, As of April 2014